CleverTap/notification-examples-ios10/README.md

 Rich push notifications are enabled in iOS 10 via a [Notification Service Extension](https://developer.apple.com/reference/usernotifications/unnotificationserviceextension), a separate and distinct binary embedded in your app bundle.

-Be sure to enable push notifications in your main app in the normal way.
+First, enable [push notifications](https://developer.apple.com/notifications/) in your main app.

-Then, to create a Notification Service Extension, create a new target in your project and select Notification Service Extension.
+Second, create a Notification Service Extension in your project.
+To do that in your Xcode project, select File -> New -> Target and choose the Notification Service Extension template.

 ![notification service extension](https://github.com/CleverTap/notification-examples-ios10/blob/master/images/service_extension.png)

-Then, when sending notifications via APNS:
+Then, when sending notifications via [APNS](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html):
 - include the mutable-content flag in your aps payload (this key must be present in the aps payload or the system will not call your app extension)
 - add custom key:value pair(s) to the payload with the necessary data to construct the download url for the media you want to display (your app extension code will then read these key-value pairs to initiate the media download on the device).
 Apple supports images, video, audio and gif.

+When using the CleverTap Dashboard to send push:
+- select Advanced
-When using the CleverTap Dashboard to send push, select Advanced, set the mutable-content flag check box and add your key:value pair(s).
+- set the mutable-content flag check box and
+- add your key:value pair(s).

 ![clevertap dashboard](https://github.com/CleverTap/notification-examples-ios10/blob/master/images/dashboard.png)

+When using the [CleverTap Server API](https://support.clevertap.com/docs/api/working-with-push-notifications.html) to send push: include `"mutable-content": "true"` in the `platform_specific: ios` section of the request payload.

 See [an example Swift project here](https://github.com/CleverTap/notification-examples-ios10/blob/master/notif10swift/NotificationService/NotificationService.swift).